retrocomputacion/retrobbs/readme.txt

   - Now most text parameters other than in calls to the Connection class are expected to be ASCII, not PETSCII, this also counts for the config file

+v0.2x (In development):
+  New features:
+  - ...

+  Changes/Bug fixes:
+  - Librosa module replaced by audioread and use of ffmpeg audio filters.
+    PCM streaming no longers use mu-law compression.
+  - Removed legacy raw audio streaming code.

 --------------------------
 1-3 The Turbo56K protocol